piyush19409/SCT_ML_3/README.md

-# SCT_ML_3
+# Cats vs Dogs Classification using SVM

-This project uses a Support Vector Machine (SVM) to classify images of cats and dogs.
-Images are preprocessed by resizing and converting into feature vectors.
-The model is trained on a subset of the dataset and achieves around 87% accuracy, demonstrating basic image classification using machine learning.
+This project implements an SVM model to classify images of cats and dogs.

+## Tools Used
+- Python
+- OpenCV
+- Scikit-learn

+## Output
+The model achieved approximately 87% accuracy.